Part 1: SharePoint API

-- SharePoint 2013 vs SharePoint 2016 vs SharePoint 2019 vs SharePoint Online development options
+- SharePoint On-Premise vs SharePoint Online development options

-This module will introduce you to client side development in .NET using the Client Side Object Model (CSOM), a library that makes your life easier when communicating with SharePoint.
+This module will teach you how to do client side development in .NET using the Client Side Object Model (CSOM).

 - Getting started with CSOM